 Grassroutes started in 2005 with the aim of creating livelihood opportunities for rural India.
 They've since helped develop 12 villages across three states for community-based tourism.
 Purushwadi, in Maharashtra, was their first village.
 Various unique activities are possible depending on the time of year, including watching fireflies in June, and the cultivation of rice.
 Grassroutes organizes small group fixed departure trips, curated experiences such as Warli art workshops and writers retreats, as well as custom packages based on the interests of guests.

-One of India's Quirkiest Festivals, the annual Kila Raipur Sports Festival near Ludhiana in Punjab is an unconventional demonstration of strength and skills that's been taking place since 1933.
+One of India's quirkiest festivals, the annual Kila Raipur Sports Festival near Ludhiana in Punjab is an unconventional demonstration of strength and skills that's been taking place since 1933.
 The highlight of the festival is an action-packed bullock cart race.
 There are plenty of other competitions and off-beat events such as men being run over by farm machinery, pulling vehicles with their hair, and lifting bicycles with their teeth.
-Cultural events, including bhangra dancing and folk songs, take place in the evenings.
+Cultural events, including bhangra dancing and folk songs, happen in the evenings.
+The festival is usually held in early February.